 You can use Zotero to organize your references with "Collections" and "Tags."

 The image below shows an example library organized using Zotero's collections.

 The image below shows you an example of citations viewed via selected tags.

 More information can be found at the Zotero website.

 Zotero allows you to highlight and annotate PDFs, to pull metadata and citation information from databases and PDFs, to add your own notes and tags to research articles, and to sort and export your research.
 For more information about Zotero’s PDF features, visit their support page.
 Additional PDF features can be added to Zotero through 3rd party plugins, including the ability to extract only text that you annotated for future reading.

 Word processor plugins are available for Microsoft Word, LibreOffice, OpenOffice, and NeoOffice.
+Google Docs is supported via the browser extensions in Chrome, Firefox, and Safari.
 These allow you to easily insert in-text citations while automatically updating your bibliography.
 Any updates you make in Zotero to your citations or citation style will automatically be applied to any citations in your paper.

 More information about these plugins, including guides on installing and using them, are available on the Zotero website.

 Zotero users may share citations using "groups" which can be explored on the Zotero website.